Templates

 Code Lines ---

-Lines that start with the Code Line operator --- will be evaluated as inline THT code.
+Lines that start with the Code Line symbol --- will be evaluated as inline THT code.

-(The lines also help to visually separate blocks of code.)
+(The --- symbols help to visually separate blocks of code, and line up with a 4-space indent.)

 --- if !$users {